 The Undergraduate Public Service Scholarship supports female undergraduate students who are applying to or have secured an unpaid internship in the Washington, D.C. metropolitan area.
-Internships in Maryland and Virginia are fine, as long as they are generally near Washington, D.C.
+Internships in Maryland and Virginia qualify, as long as they are near Washington, D.C.
 Applicants must be rising juniors, seniors, or be recent college graduates (graduated no more than 10 months from the application deadline).
 There is no requirement regarding the applicant’s major or focus of study, as long as the internship focus requirements are met.
-We anticipate accepting four scholars each year, although this number may be adjusted according to the volume of applications received.
+We anticipate accepting four applicants each year as scholarship recipients, or “scholars.”
+This number may be adjusted according to the volume of applications received.

-Generally, we ask that if you have been accepted to a graduate program but have not yet started, please apply to the Undergraduate Public Service Scholarship.
-If you have questions or specific circumstances that should be considered, please contact us.
+If you have been accepted to a graduate program but have not yet started, please apply to the Undergraduate Public Service Scholarship.
+However, if you have questions or specific circumstances that should be considered, please contact us.

-Internships must be centered on government, public service, non-profit endeavors, and/or women’s rights.
+Internships must focus on government, public service, nonprofit endeavors, and/or women’s rights.
 The intention of the scholarship is to cover the cost of living and some travel expenses for those who otherwise would not be able to afford such an opportunity.
-Applicants must therefore demonstrate financial need (see Overview for details).
+Applicants must therefore demonstrate financial need within their application.

 The financial award consists of $1,600 per month (4 weeks) for the length of the individual’s internship, and will be calculated for each accepted scholar individually.
 Each scholar is assigned at least one mentor to lend guidance on entering and navigating her profession and Washington.
 Additionally, the Foundation is happy to informally connect the scholar with others that we feel would be useful contacts outside of the assigned mentor(s), as another opportunity for networking within her chosen profession or interest.